qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 View
 ----

-The map being designed is rendered in map views.
-You can interact with these interfaces using the :menuselection:`View` tools (see :ref:`working_canvas` for more information).
+The map is rendered in map views.
+You can interact with these views using the :menuselection:`View` tools (see :ref:`working_canvas` for more information).
 For example, you can:

 * Create new map views, 2D or 3D, next to the main map canvas;